-This review is not sponsored by Wacom, but they did send me this tablet unconditionally to review as I please.
+This Wacom Cintiq 22 review is not sponsored by Wacom, but they did send me this tablet unconditionally to review as I please.
+I may earn commissions from purchases made through affiliate links in this article.
 As always, all opinions in this review are my own.

 Because the Cintiq 22 is nearly identical to the Cintiq 16, which I’ve reviewed separately, I’ll only briefly list the specifications and features of this version.
 Feel free to watch my full review of the Wacom Cintiq 16 to get a more in-depth look at this device and what it can do.